A buoy is floating in the sea, bobbing up and down with the waves... | Channels for Pearson+

 Motion Analysis: Videos & Practice Problems

 A buoy is floating in the sea, bobbing up and down with the waves.
-The height (in feet) of the buoy above the sea level after seconds is given by the function , for .
-Determine the times at which the velocity of the buoy is zero.
+The height (in feet) of the buoy above the sea level after seconds is given by the function , for t≥0.
+Find the derivative of with respect to , and provide interpretation of this derivative.

 A buoy is floating in the sea, bobbing up and down with the waves.
-The height (in feet) of the buoy above the sea level after seconds is given by the function , for .
-Determine the times at which the velocity of the buoy is zero.
+The height (in feet) of the buoy above the sea level after seconds is given by the function , for t≥0.
+Find the derivative of with respect to , and provide interpretation of this derivative.